spokestack/spokestack.io/content/docs/iOS/tts.md

 This is the simplest arity of `synthesize`, which just takes a plain text string as input.
 The `success(TextToSpeechResult:)` delegate function will be called with the result, which has a `url` property with the audio stream.

 `TextToSpeechInput` has additional properties that you can use for more sophisticated speech synthesis that we will detail briefly.
-As always, there's more details on the [API documentation](https://spokestack.github.io/spokestack-ios/Classes/TextToSpeechInput.html)
+As always, there's more detail in the [API documentation](https://spokestack.github.io/spokestack-ios/Classes/TextToSpeechInput.html)

 The `input` is simply the string you want to hear synthesized.